BlogCategoriesCompareAbout

 Jan.AI provides a user-friendly graphical interface for users who prefer visual model management.
 It offers similar functionality to Ollama but with a steeper learning curve for automation and scripting.

-Choose Ollama if: You're comfortable with command-line tools, want fastest setup, or need API compatibility.
+Choose Ollama if you're comfortable with command-line tools, want fastest setup, or need API compatibility.

-Choose Jan.AI if: You prefer visual interfaces, want built-in chat history, or are new to local AI.
+Choose Jan.AI if you prefer visual interfaces, want built-in chat history, or are new to local AI.

 Ollama vs LM Studio